 iBOS is a London-based online school registered with the UK Department for Education.
 It offers the British curriculum from primary through sixth form with live lessons delivered by qualified UK teachers.
 The school positions itself as an affordable option within the British online school market, with fees below many competitors.

-iBOS emphasises safeguarding and pastoral care, with structured wellbeing support for all students.
-The school is particularly popular with expat families and globally mobile professionals seeking British education at accessible price points.
+iBOS emphasises safeguarding and pastoral care, with structured wellbeing support for all students, and is widely chosen by expat families and globally mobile professionals seeking British education at accessible price points.

 At-a-Glance Comparison